wallabyjs/public/README.md

 ### Workers setting

-**`workers`** object property specifies the degree of parallelism used to run your tests.
+**`workers`** object property specifies the degree of parallelism used to run your tests and controls the way how wallaby.js re-uses workers.
 It's recommended to skip setting the property and leave it up to wallaby.js to decide how many processes to use based on your system capacity, until you actually encounter a case where you think tuning the workers count may help.

 **`initial`** numeric property specifies the number of parallel processes to run your tests when your start/restart wallaby.js.

 **`regular`** numeric property specifies the number of parallel processes to run your tests every time when your code changes.

+**`recycle`** boolean property determines whether wallaby.js should completely recycle workers.
+It's only applicable in node.js/io.js environment, because it browser we use recyclable pages anyway.

 For example, the configuration sample below makes wallaby.js to wait a half of a second after editing a source file and before registering the code change, and to wait 150 milliseconds before running affected tests after the code change was registered.
 The configuration also makes wallaby.js to run all tests in 6 separate workers initially, then use up to 2 workers to run tests on your code changes.